-1. Gave Satan a foot hold in Life
+1. Judas gave Satan a foothold in Life

 Read John 12:6 & Luke 22:3

-B. The truth is while Jesus’ betrayal has been foretold in the Bible; it doesn’t mean that God intended Judas to do it.
-However God was aware that Judas will do it.
+B. While Jesus’ betrayal has been foretold in the Bible; it doesn’t mean that God intended Judas to do it.
+However, God was aware that Judas will do it.

-C. Frankly speaking God did not choose Judas but Satan did because Judas fitted the profile of a suitable candidate to carry out the betrayal.
+C. God did not choose Judas but Satan did because the man fitted the profile of a suitable candidate to carry out the betrayal.

 Read Acts 1:6

-A. Judas was a member of the Sicarii.
-These were a cadre of assassins among Jewish rebels intent on driving the Romans out of Judea.
+A. He was a member of the Sicarii.
+It was a ring of assassins among Jewish rebels intent on driving the Romans out of Judea.

-B. Judas misunderstood that Jesus came to overthrow the Roman Empire and restore the Kingdom of Israel.
+B. He believed that Jesus came to overthrow the Roman Empire and restore the Kingdom of Israel.
 He was disappointed when Jesus announced his death.

 C. 30 pieces of silver was just a day’s wage.
-Judas could have betrayed Jesus for 3000 pieces of silver instead.
+He could have betrayed Jesus for 3,000 pieces of silver instead.
 But he thought Jesus is a coward.

 Read John 13:26